stefanoborto/optimization-equilibrium-dcm/presentations/readme.md

 ## Contact

-Please write to Stefano Bortolomiol if you have comments or questions.
+Please write to Stefano Bortolomiol if you have comments or questions:
 _stefano(dot)bortolomiol(at)epfl(dot)ch_

 ## License